 For the novice, this alone is a fascinating experience.

-I suggest you do not go farther than to just learn the aspects of being human you’ve never truly noticed.
+I suggest you do not seek to go farther.
+It’s a waste of time.
+Just learn the aspects of being human you’ve never truly noticed.

 In fact, as in latter steps there can be psychosomatic side effects I’d suggest you learn to induce such so as to avoid pitfalls latter.